 You’re a salesperson for a reason.
 You love to sell!
 So I wouldn’t recommend picking one over the other.
 However, similar to my response to question #2, you have to truly listen to what your customers and prospects are telling (or not telling) you in this environment.
 Follow their lead.
 If they respond and appear interested in continuing to discuss the deal, then that’s where you should focus your attention.

-What I don’t recommend is mass emailing every contact in your database without any personalisation, value, or insight.
+What I don’t recommend is mass emailing every contact in your database without any personalization, value, or insight.
 Instead, rally around your customers.
 Go back to your existing customers and sell more of what you’ve already sold to them.
 Come up with creative ways to connect.
 Recently, Amazon Web Services Educate began offering free webinars and office hours to help their customers build skills in remote education while schools are physically shut down.
 Existing customers have already proven they’re willing to do business with you.
 This is the time to nurture that relationship.

 If that isn’t possible and you have to go hunting for new business, then you’ll have to work harder to rise above the noise.
-Infuse your messaging with the proper level of both empathy and value-based selling to avoid looking like you’re capitalising on a crisis.
+Infuse your messaging with the proper level of both empathy and value-based selling to avoid looking like you’re capitalizing on a crisis.

 Imagine the car salesperson.
 Their entire livelihood is dependent on people showing up at the dealership, taking customers on test drives, and closing the deal, usually face-to-face.
 With social distancing, that can’t happen right now.
 So what’s a field rep to do now that they’re stuck inside?
 Well, embrace inside sales.